 Not every pre-sale update requires expensive imported materials.
 Some of the highest-return improvements are also the least impacted by tariffs.

-Curb appeal: First impressions are still super important and don’t have to cost a lot.
+Curb appeal: First impressions still matter and don’t have to cost a lot.
 Clean up the front yard, add some plants, and pressure wash the driveway if you have one.
-This is low-cost, high-impact, and largely unaffected by tariffs.
+Low-cost, high-impact, and largely unaffected by tariffs.

-Deep cleaning and decluttering: You can’t get anything cheaper than this, as it’s free if you can do this one yourself.
+Deep cleaning and decluttering: You can’t get anything cheaper than this.
+It’s free if you do it yourself.
 Seriously underrated.
 Buyers make emotional decisions, and a clean, staged home feels more valuable.

-Minor fixture updates: Swapping out dated light fixtures, door handles, and faucets can give a space a facelift without triggering a full bathroom or kitchen renovation.
+Minor fixture updates: Swapping dated light fixtures, door handles, and faucets can give a space a facelift without triggering a full renovation.
 Keep it to surface-level swaps where the structure stays intact.

 What’s worth avoiding right now?
 Full kitchen gut-jobs, new roof installations, and anything that requires structural steel or significant lumber.
 The cost-to-value math has shifted.
 You may not recoup what you spend.